 Cost of Living in Charlotte, NC, vs. the National Average

 Charlotte isn’t hugely cheaper than other U.S. cities.
-Its average cost of living is on par with many other cities in North Carolina, and 2 percent lower than the overall U.S. average.
+Its average cost of living is on par with many other cities in North Carolina and 2 percent lower than the overall U.S. average.
 But depending on where you’re moving from, you may notice a little extra savings in your account — especially when it comes to housing.
-The average rent for a one-bedroom apartment in Manhattan (averaging only 704 square feet), for instance, will run you $4,501, while the average monthly payment for a bigger one-bedroom (944-square-feet on average) apartment in Charlotte is only $1,667.
+The average monthly rent for a one-bedroom apartment in Manhattan (averaging only 703 square feet), for instance, will run you around $4,750, while the average monthly payment for a bigger one-bedroom (943 square feet, on average) apartment in Charlotte is only around $1,675.
 (That may be why thousands of New Yorkers flock to Charlotte each year, accounting for part of the population boost of 150,000-plus in the past decade.)
 Of course, the actual rent you pay depends on the building amenities, apartment size, and exact location.
-But on a macro level, Charlotte offers more affordability than some other major cities.
+But on a macro level, Charlotte is more affordable than some other major cities.

-When they get off the school bus, there is plenty to do around Charlotte with the kiddos.
+When they get off the school bus, the kiddos have plenty to do around Charlotte.
 Looking for some ideas?
 Try these.

 4. And there are plenty of things to do in Charlotte, NC, for couples, too!